md-siam/bloc_concept/README.md

   </tr>
 </table>

-A Bloc.Cubit can communicate with each other using `StreamSubscription` or `BlocListener`.
+A Bloc/Cubit can communicate with each other using `StreamSubscription` or `BlocListener`.
 Both methods are equally good with their specific PROS/CONS<br>

-PROS of StreamSubscription:
+PROS of `StreamSubscription`:

 - organized, structured, easy to read & maintain.
 - will help us practice stream skills.

-CONS of StreamSubscription:
+CONS of `StreamSubscription`:

 - it may get cluttered really fast on huge apps
 - not closing streamSubscription => huge memory leaks

+<br>----------------------------------------------- xxxx -----------------------------------------------<br>

+`BlocListener` is a widget, hence it should be inside the widget tree.
+This just notifies the bloc/cubit.
+It tells the bloc/cubit what to do, not how to do it.

+PROS of `BlocListener`:

+- It takes care internally of all STREAMSubscriptions
+- No need to take care of stream/memory leaks anymore

+CONS of `BlocListener`:

+- The UI may get cluttered & hard to read with multiple BlocListener

 ## App Screenshots